rollup/rollup-starter-app/README.md

 `npm start` launches a server, using [serve](https://github.com/zeit/serve).
 Navigate to [localhost:5000](http://localhost:5000).

-`npm run dev` (run it in a separate terminal to `npm start`) will continually rebuild the application as your source files change.
+`npm run watch` (run it in a separate terminal to `npm start`) will continually rebuild the application as your source files change.

 ## License